Entanglion/entanglion-spoe/README.md

 4. **Engine cards**.
 Distribute the colored PROBE cards to each player and place the remaining (black) PROBE card with the rest of the engine cards.
 Shuffle and place the engine cards face down on the engine card stack.
 Deal three engine cards to each player.
 5. **Pirate cards**.
 Shuffle the pirate cards and place them face down in the two pirate outposts.
 6. **Quantum event cards**.
 Shuffle the quantum event cards and place them face down on the quantum event stack.
-7. **Determine first player**. ~~Determine the first player by rolling the Entanglion die.
+7. **Determine first player**.
+Determine the first player by rolling the Entanglion die.
 The player with the highest roll goes first and takes possession of the first player token.
-Re-roll in case of a tie~~.
-This decision might seem arbitrary, so perhaps it is best to designate that red/blue starts in a given permanent location (Centarious 1), while green/blue starts in (Centarious 2)
+Re-roll in case of a tie
 8. **Spaceship placement**.
 The first player may choose which planet their fleet begins on in Centarious.
 The other player's fleet begins on the other planet in Centarious.
 Both spaceships in a fleet begin on the same planet.
 9. **Draw initial Quantum Event**.
 Each player draws a Quantum Event.